karataliu/test-infra/kubetest/acsengine/README.md

 This has some advantages:

-- It is easyto  make use of variaous auth method az cli supports.
+- It is easy to  make use of variaous auth method az cli supports.

   A local develop can use the device token auth, while an auto CI run could use service principal auth.
 - It is easy to integrate with other azure cloud service.